exercism/problem-specifications/exercises/camicia/instructions.md

 * While paying, if the opponent reveals another payment card, the penalty immediately switches back.

 * If the penalty is fully paid without interruption, the player who laid the **last payment card** collects the central pile and places it at the bottom of their deck.
-That player also starts the next round.
+  That player then starts the next round.

 * The game ends when one player has no more cards.